famtem/js-videoplayer/README.md

 # Video Player

-This is simple videoplayer using js.
+This is simple videoplayer using js..